Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths: Multivariate geometric measures

 \subsubsection{State of the art: Definitions and Properties}

-\begin{definition}[Geometric quantile \cite{Chaudhury1996}] Let $X$ be a $\real^d$- valued random vector for $d \geq 1$, and $u \in \real ^d$ be such that $\|u\|<1$.
+\begin{definition}[Geometric quantile \cite{Chaudhury1996}] Let $X$ be a $\real^d$- valued random vector for $d \geq 1$, such that the induced measure $\pr$ is not supported on any straight line (or any of its subsets), and $u \in \real ^d$ be such that $\|u\|<1$.
 The geometric quantile $q_X(u)$ is defined as the solution of the following optimisation problem:

 \end{definition} In the literature, $u$ is called the {\it index vector} that controls the centrality of the quantile: When $u$ is close to the origin, the corresponding quantiles are close to the center of the distribution and referred to as central quantiles, and, when $u$ is close to the boundary of the unit ball, then the corresponding quantiles are referred to as extreme quantiles.
+It is noteworthy that the minimiser of the optimisation problem in \eqref{eqn:geometric-quantile-dfn} has a unique solution for $d\ge 2$ whenever the support of $\pr$ is not contained in a single straight line.
 Writing

-the existence and uniqueness of the solution of the optimisation problem \eqref{eqn:geometric-quantile-dfn} for every fixed $u$ is a consequence of the strict convexity and continuity of $\psi$, together with the fact that $\psi \to \infty$ as $\|q\| \to \infty$.
+the existence and uniqueness of the solution of the optimization problem \eqref{eqn:geometric-quantile-dfn} for every fixed $u$ is a consequence of the strict convexity and continuity of $\psi$, together with the fact that $\psi \to \infty$ as $\|q\| \to \infty$.

 Note that the argument for uniqueness breaks down in $d\ge 2$ whenever the distribution of $X$ is supported on a single straight line.
 However, when $d=1$, the geometric quantile coincides with the usual univariate quantile defined as generalised inverse of a cumulative distribution function.
 In this case, the optimisation problem \eqref{eqn:geometric-quantile-dfn} may not have a unique minimiser, since the distribution lies on a straight line.
 We refer the reader to \cite{Chaudhury1996} for all detailed proofs and arguments.